14. HTTP bindings#

 used to match more than one path segment.
 At most, one greedy label may exist

-in any path pattern, and if present, it MUST be the last label in the pattern.
+in any path pattern, and if present, it SHOULD be the last label in the pattern.

 Greedy labels MUST be bound to a string shape.